 Value chain is a key framework on how smallholders can identify potential local products for value addition and marketing by reviving a producer customer relationship at the local level.
 The value chain perspective provides an important means to understand mechanisms for increasing efficiency and ways to enable businesses to increase the productivity of the commodity.
 Value chains include a wide range of activities includes: input supply, farmer organization, farm production, post-harvest handling, processing at the local level, storage, transport, finance, and feedback from markets.

-Keeping eyes on the above, Caritas India holds a two days training session on smallholder led value chain development programme at Jabalpur Diocesan Social Service Societies (JDSSS), Mandla.
+Keeping eyes on the above, Caritas India held a two days training session on smallholder led value chain development programme at Jabalpur Diocesan Social Service Societies (JDSSS), Mandla.
 These two days programme was rollout the SAFBIN form of Smallholder led value chain development.

-The orientation offered intensive training that covered the fundamental concepts and tools on;
+The orientation offered intensive training that covered the fundamental concepts and tools on:

 The outcome of the two days orientation was to form a group of approx 2000 smallholders across SAFBIN programme area and identify;

 SHFCs are currently holding meetings in their respective locations as a part of follow up action of the training programme.